-- Wavelength range 190-750 nm - The beam guidance is designed so that no chromatic aberration occurs and thus the best possible useful signal is available, independent of the selected wavelength. - Automatic recording and storage of the device-specific characteristics that are important for GLP (Good Laboratory Practice) and OQ (Operation Qualification) or for the device service and device history. - Self-running and up-to-date device status diagnostics. - Control with chromatography software is possible. - Easy integration of the detector into complex chromatography systems. - High data rates for fast chromatography. - Flexible options for use in the entire field of LC applications due to a comprehensive range of flow cells for the KNAUER detectors, from nano HPLC cells with flow rates ≈ 100 nl/min to preparative flow cells with 10 l/min.
+- Signal linearity and wavelength accuracy are verified by independent measurements as part of a self-calibration. - The use of light sources for a specific spectral range is possible (UV: Deuterium lamp, VIS: Halogen lamp).
+A tandem operation with both light sources is also possible, allowing a wavelength range of 190 900 nm (UV/VIS) and a wavelength range of 190 750 nm (UV) to be covered without changing the lamp. - Within a system, it is possible to measure four wavelengths simultaneously with the help of the software control. - Recording of a spectrum of 100 nm width in less than 100 ms. - The beam guidance is designed so that no chromatic aberration occurs and thus the best possible useful signal is available, independent of the selected wavelength. - Automatic recording and storage of the device-specific characteristics that are important for GLP (Good Laboratory Practice) and OQ (Operation Qualification) or for the device service and device history.
+These are operating times, operating parameters, wavelength accuracy and reference spectra. - Self-running and up-to-date device status diagnostics. - Control with HPLC software possible. - Easy integration of the detector into complex chromatography systems. - Extremely low noise level and baseline drift. - High data rates for fast chromatography. - Flexible options for use in the entire field of LC applications due to a comprehensive range of flow cells for the detectors, from nano HPLC cells with flow rates ≈ 100 nl/min to preparative flow cells with 10 l/min.